 - reduce speed at ramp entry/exit.

-You can also prevent an auto accident during heavy rain and other inclement weather conditions, by adapting your driving style.
+By adapting your driving style, you can also prevent an auto accident during heavy rain and other inclement weather conditions.
 Thus:

 - you must not use the cruise control function

 - do not slam on the brakes